3. Testing of code

 The last line in the first part of the output, before the header entitled FAILURES, pytest gives a summary of the test run.
 It ran three tests present in the script test_pascal.py and the result is indicated by ..F .
 The two dots represent two successful tests and the F marks test which failed and for which detailed information is given in the second part of the output.
 Clearly, the elements of line 5 in Pascal’s triangle yielded by our function does not coincide with our expectation.

-It occasionally happens that a test is known to fail in the present of development.
+It occasionally happens that a test is known to fail in the present state of development.
 One still may want to keep the test in the test suite, but it should not be flagged as failure.
 In such a case, the test can be decorated with pytest.mark.xfail.
 Even though decorators can be used without knowing how they work, it can be useful to have an idea of this concept.
 A brief introduction to decorators is given in Section 8.1.

 The relevant test then looks as follows